TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 # Audio Mode Setup

-This command allows you to setup your servers audio mode.
+This command allows you to set up your servers audio mode.
 There are 5 different modes that can be set.

 * **Off** Audio is off.
 No one can use it.